bradysheridan/ascii-animator/README.md

   </p>
 </div>

+## About

+The original intent behind this tool was to generate plain text/ASCII art animations for web design projects.
+It works by tracing an image sequence into an array of strings that are rendered as pre elements and looped with Javascript.
+From that foundation, the ASCII Animator is being expanded to include more features and export formats.

+This project is being developed in tandem with the [trace-ascii-image](https://github.com/bradysheridan/trace-ascii-image) npm module.

 ## To Do
 - [ ] Migrate all styles to Tailwind
 - [ ] Use requestAnimationFrame instead of setInterval